hannlp/hannlp.github.io/README.md

 # Hello World!
-I'm hans
+I'm Hans
 This is a repo of my Blog.
 It's a simple and fast blog with the help of Github Pages and [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) by daattali.

 # 1 Some personal settings